 After the suspension of the Participant’s possibility to submit orders or the withdrawal of the Participant’s status all the orders submitted by the Participant, which have not yet been fulfilled on the Exchange shall be withdrawn.

-The Participant, whom the status of Participant are being restricted according to the provisions of subpar.
-2.2.9 and (or) the sanctions established in subpar.
-7.2.5 of this Regulation are applied, except the event foreseen in subpar.
-7.2.5.3, shall deliver to the Operator an explanation and all the needed documents for a discovered breach and (or) wrongful within 30 (thirty) calendar days.
+The Participant, whom the status of Participant is being restricted according to the provisions of paragraph 88 and (or) the sanctions established in paragraph 226 of this Regulation are applied, except the event foreseen in paragraph 226.3 shall deliver to the Operator an explanation and all the needed documents for a discovered breach and (or) wrongful within 30 (thirty) calendar days.
 The Operator shall adopt a motivated decision for withdrawal of the sanctions applied to the Participant, not later than within 5 (five) working days from the date when all the documents were submitted.
 If the decision is to withdraw the applied sanctions, the restricted rights of the Participant shall be recovered, not later than within 5 (five) working days after the relevant decision is taken.
 If the Participant fails to submit a reasonable and motivated explanation satisfying the Operator within the period established, the sanctions imposed shall remain in force or even severe sanctions shall be imposed by the decision of the Operator.

 The Participant and the Operator shall have the right to cancel the Participant’s Contract by notifying this in writing to the other party to the contract by the 30 (thirty) calendar day prior notice.
-Except the event foreseen in subpar.
-7.2.3 of the Regulation when the Participant’s Contract is cancelled the following working day after the date of receipt of a request.
+Except the event foreseen in paragraph 224 of the Regulation when the Participant’s Contract is cancelled the following working day after the date of receipt of a request.

-SETTELMENT OF DISPUTES
+CHAPTER EIGHT SETTLEMENT OF DISPUTES

 All the relationships formed amongst the Operator, Entities and (or) Participants shall be subject to the application of this Regulation and law of the Republic of Lithuania.

 Any disputes arising amongst the Operator, Entities, and Participants shall be settled in a way of negotiations.
-If the parties fail to settle a dispute in a way of negotiations, the dispute shall be subject to jurisdiction courts of general competence of the Republic of Lithuania in accordance with the judicial procedure.
+If the parties fail to settle a dispute in a way of negotiations, the dispute shall be subject to jurisdiction courts in Vilnius of general competence of the Republic of Lithuania in accordance with the judicial procedure.